The Essential Basics

 - Store jewelry in separate soft compartments.
 Cluttered jewelry can become scratched (even diamonds), tangled, mangled, or broken.

 - Store jewelry away from sunlight and heat.
 Some gemstones (such as amethyst) are prone to fading or other damage in sunlight or high heat.

 - Keep jewelry secure.
 Do not place in a pocket, on a counter, in a public area, or near a sink, drain, grate or vent.

 - Protect jewelry from theft.
 Most burglaries happen in broad daylight.
 Keep doors and windows locked, and store jewelry in an unlikely place.
 Visible jewelry boxes are obvious to thieves.
 Valuable or extensive jewelry collections should be secured in a burglary and fire-resistant safe.
 Keep valuable jewelry at home when traveling, or store in hotel safe (not a room safe).

 - Do not wear fine jewelry to the beach.
-Sand can scratch gemstones and precious metals.
+Sand can scratch soft stones, gemstones, other adornments, and precious metals.
 Sand can also cause strung designer jewelry to break if it seeps into intricate areas and eventually wears out securing metal or stringing materials such as silk.
-Also, salt water can damage some metals and stones.
+Also, salt water can damage some metals, stones and other jewelry components.